The Manhunter series, two Sierra adventure game deviants

 The text parser was dropped and options and choices to navigate and interact with the world were presented by a cursor controlled by keyboard or joystick

-In the summer of 1989 the direct sequel, Manhunter 2: San Francisco, also by the Murry siblings, was completed and published by Sierra On-Line.
-The game continued the story and begins with you, piloting an Orb ship in pursuit of the antagonist Phil Cook, crash-landing in San Francisco.
+In the summer of 1989 the direct sequel, Manhunter 2: San Francisco was completed and published by Sierra.
+The game continued the story and begins with you, piloting an Orb ship and crash-landing in San Francisco while in pursuit of antagonist Phil Cook.
 Another Manhunter is killed in the crash and you assume his identity.
 As the game progresses, you learn of organized resistance, experiments that have created mutant slaves, and the real goal of the Evil Orbs.
-The game plays very much like its predecessor and just like it, you almost catch the antagonist in the end but he yet again barely escapes, this time to London, clearly paving a way for a third installment, which unfortunately never came into existence.
+The game plays like its predecessor and just like it, you almost catch the antagonist in the end but he yet again barely escapes, this time to London, clearly paving the way for a third installment, which unfortunately never materialized.

 Manhunter 2: San Francisco was, like its predecessor, developed by the Murry siblings of Evryware and published by Sierra On-Line in 1989 for the IBM/PC, Atari ST, Amiga, Macintosh, and Apple IIGS